conda/conda-libmamba-solver/docs/user-guide/libmamba-vs-classic.md

 * `libsolv`:

   `libmamba` relies on this C project directly to handle the solving steps.
-Note that Anaconda's and conda-forge's distibutions of `libsolv` comes with a set of patches, including one to handle the conda packages' variants' prioretization (which is not present in the upstream `libsolv`).
-Those patches can be found in the `recipe` folder of  [`AnacondaRecipes/libsolv-feedstock`][AnacondaRecipes-libsolv-feedstock] and [`conda-forge/libsolv-feedstock`][conda-forge-libsolv-feedstock] respectively.
+Note that Anaconda's and conda-forge's distributions of `libsolv` come with a set of patches, including one to handle the conda packages' variants' prioritization (which is not present in the upstream `libsolv`).
+Those patches can be found in the `recipe` folder of  [`AnacondaRecipes/libsolv-feedstock`][AnacondaRecipes-libsolv-feedstock] and [`conda-forge/libsolv-feedstock`][conda-forge-libsolv-feedstock], respectively.

 The implementation details reveal some of the reasons for the performance differences: